hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 We all have different styles and preferences in everything in life, including how we write code.

-Imprinting your personality in the code brings originality and a sense of [ownership and responsibility](https://books.google.co.uk/books/about/Patterns_of_Software.html?id=0-i3QgAACAAJ&redir_esc=y) for it — It’s essential to keep us motivated; it makes us feel good (at least I do).
-However, is the coding style always just a harmless style?
+Imprinting your personality in the code brings originality and a sense of [ownership and responsibility](https://books.google.co.uk/books/about/Patterns_of_Software.html?id=0-i3QgAACAAJ&redir_esc=y) It’s essential to keep us motivated, and it makes us feel good (at least I do).
+However, is one's coding style always just a harmless style?
 Or does it impact readability and hence maintenance?

-For instance, during a code review, I often question whether I should bring specific ways of [coding ](https://medium.com/javarevisited/5-coding-interview-books-to-prepare-for-programming-job-interviews-d8f63348afaf)to discussion or not — is it readable, is it easy to maintain?
+This has been on my mind a lot lately.
+For instance, during a code review, I often question whether I should bring specific ways of [coding ](https://medium.com/javarevisited/5-coding-interview-books-to-prepare-for-programming-job-interviews-d8f63348afaf)into the discussion or not.
+How does it affect the application; Is it readable, is it easy to maintain?

 Or perhaps I should leave it alone, thinking to myself — *Don’t be picky, it’s just their preference, it’s not a matter of right or wrong.*